You are currently viewing How To Make A Photo Gallery In HTML,CSS And JavaScript Code

 Keep note that you must add this link under the head tag .

-Step1: Lets Start with adding some Basic HTML for our photo gallery
+Step1: Let’s Start with adding some Basic HTML Code for photo gallery:-

-The HTML is hypertext markup language is the main structure of our webpage which will help us to display our content to the browser.
+HTML, or hypertext markup language, is the main structure of our webpage, which will help us display our content to the browser.

-All the HTML document must start with <!doctypehtml> this helps the browser to understand the code written follows the lastest HTML format.
+All the HTML documents must start with <!doctypehtml>.
+This helps the browser understand that the code written follows the latest HTML format.

 Build your Own Tip Calculator in HTML, CSS, JAVASCRIPT